th-schwarz/CloudflareDNS-java/README.md

 ## Get It

 The project has its own maven repository.
-To use it the repository must be added to the `pom.xml`:
+It can be added to the `pom.xml`:

 ```xml
 <repositories>